campfire-digital-services/liferay-dm-folder-downloader/README.md

 This project provides a Liferay Portal action to download the contents of a Documents and Media folder as a ZIP file.

+## Supported Products

+* Liferay Portal 6.1.x CE
+* Liferay Portal 6.1.x EE

 ## Usage

-1. Navigate to page containing Documents and Media portlet.
+* Navigate to page containing Documents and Media portlet.

 ![Documents and Media Portlet](/docs/images/dm-portlet-20130209.png "Documents an Media Portlet")

-2. Click on the "Action" button for a folder and select the "Download Folder (ZIP)" menu item.
+* Click on the "Action" button for a folder and select the "Download Folder (ZIP)" menu item.

 ![Documents and Media Folder Action Menu](/docs/images/dm-folder-action-menu-20130131-annot.png "Documents an Media Folder Action Menu")

-3. Open ZIP file or save to local download folder in your web browser.
+* Open ZIP file or save to local download folder in your web browser.

 ![Firefox Download File Dialog](/docs/images/firefox-download-file-dialog-20130209.png "Firefox Download File Dialog")